 Stop by Victoria Valley Vineyard to relax, have a glass of wine, and enjoy gorgeous mountain views.
 After a day of exploring, wind down at the Clemson Wine Bar in Patrick Square, a local spot for friends and strangers to chat over premium wines.
 Continue strolling around the square to find Rick Erwin’s which offers a fine dining experience like no other.
 Rick Erwin’s offers fresh seafood, prime steak, and a lengthy wine selection.
 Other Patrick Square favorites are Sunny Side Café, a popular breakfast spot for locals, and Joe’s New York Pizza which features a stunning outdoor patio.

-Named the “Best Place to Escape to in South Carolina” by Expedia, Clemson is a hidden treasure.
-Surrounded by lakes, mountains, and waterfalls and full of southern charm, Clemson is the perfect destination for travelers.
+Named the “Best Place to Escape to in South Carolina” by Expedia, this place is a hidden treasure.
+Surrounded by lakes, mountains, and waterfalls and full of southern charm, this place is the perfect destination for travelers.
 Adventurers, foodies, football fans, and anyone looking for a getaway will find a haven within this small southern town.